Views:

 The Graduate visa

 At York St John University (YSJU), your results must be ratified by the School Assessment Board before you can be issued with the full award.
-Once the full award is issued, the Visa and Compliance team will notify the UK Visas and Immigration (UKVI) for you to make your Graduate visa application.
-You will be informed by email as soon as the UKVI is notified.
+Once the full award is issued, the Visa and Compliance team will notify the UK Visas and Immigration (UKVI) that you have successfully completed your course.
+You will be informed by the team by email as soon as the UKVI is notified, for you to make your Graduate visa application.

 Receiving your final results